hellomrsun/Cheatsheets/Cheatsheets/Git-cheatsheet.md

 > git branch -a
 ```

-#### Refresh all remote branches information when there are modifications on remote server side
+#### Refresh all local branches information when there are modifications on remote server side, ex: deletion of some branches
 ```bash
 > git remote update origin --prune
 ```